open-power/snap/README.md

 Developing an FPGA accelerated application on SNAP takes following steps:
 * **Preparation**: Decide the software function to be moved to FPGA.
 This function, usually computation intensive, is named as "action" in the following description.

 * **Step1**.
 Split the original application into two parts: the "software main()" and "action".
 Determine the parameters (or function arguments) for "action".
 Use libsnap APIs to reformat the "main()" function.
-The best way is to start from an example (See in [actions](./actions) folder) and read the code under "sw" directory.
+The best way is to start from an example (See in [actions](./actions)) and read the code under "sw" directory.

 * **Step2**.
 Write "hardware action" either in Vivado HLS or Verilog/VHDL way.
 For **HLS way**, developers code in C/C++, write the algorithms within an function wrapper "hls_action()" including "act_reg", "din_gmem", "dout_gmem", "d_ddrmem" as arguments.
 For **HDL(Verilog/VHDL) way**, developers need to write their own "action_wrapper.vhd" which includes several AXI master interfaces and one AXI-lite slave interface.
-You will see "hls_\*" and "hdl_\*" examples and please read the code under "hw" directory.
+Refer to "hw" directory in "hls_\*" or "hdl_\*" action examples.
 After coding work, use PSLSE (PSL simulation engine) to **simulate** the full process of how "main()" invoking "hardware action".
 This step is crutial to verify the correctness.
-Simulation is usually slow so please use small data set in the beginning. to When the simulation is successful, it's time to **generate the FPGA bitstream**.
+When the simulation is successful, it's time to **generate the FPGA bitstream**.
 Read [hardware README.md](hardware/README.md) for more details.
 Till now, the development work is done on an X86 machine and it doesn't need FPGA hardware.

 * **Step3**.
 Flash the bitstream to a real FPGA card plugged in a **Power or OpenPower** machine and run your "main()" from it.
 This step is also called **Deployment**.
 Please see [Bitstream_flashing.md](hardware/doc/Bitstream_flashing.md) for instructions on how to program the FPGA bitstream.